Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Continuation of the resolvent for translation invariant operators

 \section{Continuation of the resolvent for translation invariant operators}

-In this section, we will be considering a vector fiber bundle over some compact manifold $\FibreL \to \FibreM$, endowed with a metric on $\FibreM$ and on $\FibreL$, and a compatible connection.
+In this section, we will be considering a vector bundle over some compact Riemannian manifold $\FibreL \to \FibreM$, endowed with a bundle metric and a compatible connection.
 We will always see the space $\R \times \FibreL$ as a fiber bundle over $(\R)_r \times (F)_{\PointM}$, endowed with the product structure.
 We will also use the natural measure $dr d\PointM$, and $L^2(\R\times\FibreL)$ will be understood as the space of square-integrable sections with respect to this measure.